agroal/pgagroal/doc/GETTING_STARTED.md

 pgagroal-cli -c pgagroal.conf flush-idle
 ```

-To stop pgagroal, if you are running in daemon mode, you would use
+To stop pgagroal you would use

 ```
 pgagroal-cli -c pgagroal.conf stop